Paleopolyploidy: Vertebrates as paleopolyploid

 The hypothesis of vertebrate paleopolyploidy originated as early as the 1970s, proposed by the biologist Susumu Ohno.
 He reasoned that the vertebrate genome could not achieve its complexity without large scale whole-genome duplications.
 The "two rounds of genome duplication" hypothesis (2R hypothesis) came about, and gained in popularity, especially among developmental biologists.

 Some researchers have questioned the 2R hypothesis because it predicts that vertebrate genomes should have a 4:1 gene ratio compared with invertebrate genomes, and this is not supported by findings from the 48 vertebrate genome projects available in mid-2011.
-For example, the human genome consists of ~21,000 protein coding genes according to June, 2011 counts at UCSC and Ensembl genome analysis centers while an average invertebrate genome size is about 15,000 genes.
+For example, the human genome consists of ~20,500 protein coding genes according to counts from the Ensembl genome browser while an average invertebrate genome size is about 15,000 genes.
 The amphioxus genome sequence provided support for the hypothesis of two rounds of whole genome duplication, followed by loss of duplicate copies of most genes.
 Additional arguments against 2R were based on the lack of the (AB)(CD) tree topology amongst four members of a gene family in vertebrates.
 However, if the two genome duplications occurred close together, we would not expect to find this topology.
 A recent study generated the sea lamprey genetic map, which yielded strong support for the hypothesis that a single whole-genome duplication occurred in the basal vertebrate lineage, preceded and followed by several evolutionarily independent segmental duplications that occurred over chordate evolution.